-After painting the Verdaccio and going over the figure with Terre Verte, it’s time to start on the flesh tones.
+After the Verdaccio and going over the figure with Terre Verte, it’s time to start painting the flesh tone.
 I guess this is where it starts feeling like the real painting business is beginning to happen, with the underpainting stage complete.
 Now we are starting to work with a bit more with local colour.

 But I try not to fall into the trap of thinking one layer is less or more important than another.